Kali (demon): Dharma personified

 Since Dharma is one of the major antagonists of Kali, it is important to note this personified deity has his own line of offspring that work against the asura and his family to bring balance to the world.
 The following comes from the Vishnu Purana:

-The progeny of Dharma by the daughters of Daksha were as follows: by Sraddha he had Kama (desire); by Lakshmi, Darpa (pride); by Dhriti, Niyama (precept); by Tushti, Santosha (content); by Pushti, Lobha (cupidity); by Medhá, Sruta (sacred tradition); by Kriya, Danda, Naya, and Vinaya (correction, polity, and prudence); by Buddhi, Bodha (understanding); by Lajj, Vinaya (good behaviour); by Vapu, Vyavasaya (perseverance).
+The progeny of Dharma by the daughters of Daksha were as follows: by Shraddha he had Kama (desire); by Lakshmi, Darpa (pride); by Dhriti, Niyama (precept); by Tushti, Santosha (content); by Pushti, Lobha (cupidity); by Medhá, Sruta (sacred tradition); by Kriya, Danda, Naya, and Vinaya (correction, polity, and prudence); by Buddhi, Bodha (understanding); by Lajja, Vinaya (good behaviour); by Vapu, Vyavasaya (perseverance).
 Santi gave birth to Kshema (prosperity); Siddhi to Sukha (enjoyment); and Kírtti to Yasas.
-These were the sons of Dharma; one of whom, Kama, had Hersha (joy) by his wife Nandi (delight).
+These were the sons of Dharma; one of whom, Kama, had Harsha (joy) by his wife Nandi (delight).

 Again, the Bhagavata Purana gives a different account of his children's names.

 It is described in Mahabharata as the eldest Pandava brother, Yudhishthira was the son of Dharma.

 Progeny

-Kali's sister-turned-wife, Durukti (Calumny), gave him two offspring: a son named Bhayanak (Fear) and a daughter named Mrityu (Death).
+Kali's sister-turned-wife, Durukti (Calumny), gave him two offspring: a son named Bhayanaka (Fear) and a daughter named Mrityu (Death).
 His son and daughter gave him two grandchildren: a boy named Naraka (Hell) and a girl named Yatana (Torture).
 Again, there are some discrepancies here.
 The Vishnu Purana says Mrityu and Bhayanak are his brother and sister.
 Mrityu is even represented as male instead of female.

 Kali is the grandfather of Svarocisa Manu, one of the progenitors of mankind.
 As previously mentioned, Kali had a son named Svarocisa with the Apsara Varuthini.
 Svarocisa once traveld to Mt.
-Mandara and was met by Manorama, a cursed-woman being chased by a asura.
+Mandara and was met by Manorama, a cursed-woman being chased by an asura.
 In the past, she had made fun of a sage practicing Tapasya austerities on Mt.
-Kailas and was cursed to be captured by a asura.
+Kailas and was cursed to be captured by an asura.
 When her friends Vibhavari and Kalavati berated the sage for enacting a curse for such a minor offence, he cursed one to be a leper and the other a carrier of diseases.
 Manorama had knowledge of a powerful spiritual weapon, but did not know how to wield it, so she taught it to Svarocisa.
 When the asura leaped out of the forest and grabbed ahold of the woman, Svarocis called forth the weapon.
 But the asura stayed his hand and explained he was actually Manorama's father, Indivara.
-He had also been cursed to become a asura by the sage Brahmamitra because he tried to covertly obtain the secrets of Ayurveda medicine without the sage's knowledge.
+He had also been cursed to become an asura by the sage Brahmamitra because he tried to covertly obtain the secrets of Ayurveda medicine without the sage's knowledge.
 The sage told him that the curse would end when he was about to eat his own daughter.
 Once he regained his true form, Indivara taught Svarocisa the Ayurveda medication, which he used to cure Manorama's friends.
 He later married the three and had three sons with them.
 He learned the languages of all creatures from Vibhavari and the Padmini vidya from Kalavati.